plastboks/Mousing/README.md

 Compiling
 =========

-Compiling this program is simply done by; "make" or "gcc mousing.c -lncurses -o mousing -I."
+Compiling this program is simply done by: "make".

 About